willymcallister/willymcallister.github.io/_videos/ac-analysis-sine-cosine-rotating-vector.md

 ---
 layout: video
-title:  "Sine and cosine come from a rotating vector"
+title:  "Sine and cosine from a rotating vector"
 author: Willy McAllister
 youtubeID: a_zReGTxdlQ
 comments: true